 - To a sauce pan, add the chile ancho, tomato, serrano, onion and garlic.
 Cover with water and bring to a boil.
 Reduce heat and cook for 10 minutes.
 Let cool on stove top for 20 minutes.

 In a large skillet, heat 2-3 tablespoons of oil to medium heat.
 After a few minutes when oil is hot add the ancho sauce.
 Reduce heat and continue cooking for 15-20 minutes.
+If the sauce is too thick, add a little more water.
 Taste for salt.
-Add the cooked nopalitos and continue cooking for -6 minutes.
+Add the cooked nopalitos and continue cooking for 5-6 minutes.
 Garnish with fresh cilantro before serving.

 This recipe is freezer friendly!!